What do you want to know?

-Remember that the purpose of learning outcomes assessment is to identify ways to support program effectiveness and improve student learning.
+Remember that the purpose of learning outcomes assessment is to improve student learning.

 - What percentage of our graduating students meet (or exceed) our expectations, as expressed in the program learning outcomes statements?

-- How well can students demonstrate particular skills at different points across the curriculum?
+- How well can students demonstrate particular skills or habits of mind at different points across the curriculum?

 - What can we learn—from the data we have—about students’ achievement of course, program, and/or campus goals?

 - What are our incoming students’ areas of strengths and weaknesses?

 - How have recent curricular or pedagogical changes affected student performance in relation to the program learning outcomes?

 Learn from the past